kodiua/angular-styleguide-es6/README.md

       .factory('someFactory', someFactory);
   ```

-  The same parts are now separated into their own files.
+  The same entities are now separated into their own files.

   ```js
   /* recommended */